refinedev/refine/documentation/docs/tutorial/1-getting-started/0-intro.md

     next: tutorial/getting-started/create-project
 ---

-In this unit, we initialize our app using the **refine.new** platform.
-Generally, for local development, we are able to initialize a **refine** app using the **refine CLI**.
+In this unit, we make our way through initializing a React admin panel app using the [**refine.new**](https://refine.new) platform and examine the app's features.

+Generally, for local development, we are able to initialize a **refine** app using the [**refine CLI**](https://refine.dev/docs/packages/documentation/cli/).
 However, this tutorial is intended to provide busy developers a jetspeed introduction to **refine** concepts with an app built and hosted quickly on **refine.new**.

 ### What is refine.new ?